HEAVYPOLY/HEAVYPOLY_Blender/README.md

 # HEAVYPOLY_Blender

 Scripts and Pie Menus designed to make Blender more streamlined.
 Designed for use with pen tablet or mouse.
 Also friendly for righty and lefty.
-/!\ Known issue: Grease Pencil selection pie menu is not working on 4.3 /!\

 Download Instructions: